aRandomMenno/aRandomMenno.github.io/README.md

+# stop this website from being a GIGANTIC mess...

+* Yes this website is currently a mess....

-# I am stepping away from the internet for a bit!
+## I am 'stepping away' from the internet for a bit!

 * Do not worry about I am okay I'm just a tad bit addicted to the internet.
   * This does not mean I will stop working on my site entirely...
   * I will still work on it, just less frequent.

-## Todo list:
+### Todo list:

 * [X] Home page. *✓*
 * [x] Socials / Contacts. *✓*